Difference-in-Differences Estimation with Spatial Spillovers: Potential Outcomes Framework

 \begin{assumption}[Spillovers Are Local] There exists a distance $\bar{d}$ such that

 (i) For all units $i$,

 (ii) There are treated and control units, $i$, such that $\min_{j: \ D_j = 1} d(i,j) > \bar{d}$. \end{assumption}

 Part (i) of assumption (\ref{assumption:local}) requires that spillovers are `local' in that units are no longer exposed to spillovers after some maximum distance $\bar{d}$.
 Part (ii) of Assumption (\ref{assumption:local}) requires that there exists control and treated units with no exposure.
 This assumption is far less strict than the identifying assumption for the switching effect in that we only need to identify units with non-zero exposure and don't need to parameterize the exposure mapping any further.
 For a given $\bar{d}$ that satisfies Assumption (\ref{assumption:local}), let $S_{i}$ be an indicator equal to one if $\min_{j: \ D_j = 1} d(i,j) \leq \bar{d}$, i.e. unit $i$ is within $\bar{d}$ miles of the closest treated unit.
+Similar to above, let $S_{it} = S_i * \one{t = 1}$ be the treatment indicator.

-The intuition behind identifying the direct effect separately from the spillover effects requires that we use control units experiencing no spillover effects to identify the counterfactual trend and use treated units experiencing no spillover effects to identify the direct effect.
-Since we are leveraging subgroups of treated and control units, we need a parallel trends assumption for each subgroup:
+The intuition behind identifying the total effect requires that we use control units experiencing no spillover effects to identify the counterfactual trend.
+Since we are leveraging subgroups of control units, we need a parallel trends assumption for each subgroup:

-\begin{assumption}[Direct/Total Effect Parallel Trends] Counterfactual trends do not depend on $D_i$ and $S_i$:
+\begin{assumption}[Total Effect Parallel Trends] Counterfactual trends do not depend on $D_i$ and $S_i$:

 \end{assumption}